Not Your Average New York City Medical Malpractice Attorneys

 - Anesthesia errors

-- Surgical injuries, including those that occur during a laparoscopic cholecystectomybariatric surgery, and other types of procedures
+- Surgical injuries, including those that occur during a gastric bypass surgery

 - Spinal cord injuries

 Medical malpractice requires special scientific and/or medical knowledge and skill that the ordinary layman does not possess.
 In contrast, ordinary negligence can be assessed by a judge or jury members’ everyday experiences.
 For this reason, expert medical witnesses are required to prove a medical malpractice claim.
 The medical malpractice attorneys at Schwartzapfel Lawyers P.C. have a network of experienced and knowledgeable medical experts to help prove your claim.

 Medical Malpractice Statutes of Limitations In New York